Intermediate15 min readIndustrial Manufacturing

 Rockwell Automation Function Blocks Example for Motor Control

 Complete working example demonstrating Function Blocks implementation for Motor Control using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 (* Rockwell Automation FactoryTalk Suite - Motor Control Control *)